How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 1: Certainty Equivalents

-CPT is 95\% complete for predicting this data,\footnote{ $\frac{CV\left(\mathcal{F}_{naive}\right) - CV\left(\mathcal{F}_\T\right)}{CV\left(\mathcal{F}_{naive}\right)-CV\left({\cal F}\right)} = \frac{98.32- 63.75}{98.32-61.87}=0.95$.
-A similar result was reported in \citet{FKLM} for the pooled sample of gain-domain and loss-domain lotteries.} so the model achieves almost all of the possible improvement in prediction accuracy over the naive baseline.\footnote{This finding is consistent \citet{PeysakhovichNaecker}'s result that CPT approximates the predictive performance of lasso regression trained on a high-dimensional set of features.} (Equivalently, the estimated $f^*$-discrepancy of this model is 0.05.)
-One explanation is that CPT is a very good model of risk preferences; another possibility is that the model is flexible enough to mimic most functions from binary lotteries to certainty equivalents.
-These explanations have very different implications for how to interpret CPT's empirical success.
+We evaluate completeness using mean-squared error as the loss function, i.e., if the reported certainty equivalent is $y$ when the model predicts $\hat{y}$, the loss in that observation is $(\hat{y}-y)^2$.\footnote{This loss function is paired to the average mean-squared discrepancy function we used for measuring restrictiveness, see Appendix \ref{sec:Extend} for details.} CPT achieves a striking out-of-sample performance for predicting certainty equivalents in the \citet{Bruhin} data: it is 95\% complete.\footnote{\citet{FKLM} reports a similar finding for a sample of gain-domain and loss-domain lotteries.} Thus, the model achieves almost all of the possible improvement in prediction accuracy over the baseline.\footnote{This finding is consistent with \citet{PeysakhovichNaecker}'s result that CPT approximates the predictive performance of lasso regression trained on a high-dimensional set of features.} In contrast, DA is only 27\% complete on the same data.
+One explanation is that CPT more precisely captures the observed risk preferences in the data than DA, but another possibility is that CPT is flexible enough to mimic most functions from binary lotteries to certainty equivalents, while DA imposes more substantial restrictions.
+These explanations have very different implications for how to interpret CPT's empirical success compared to DA's.